sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 382. ### What is web speech API?
+     Web speech API is used to enable modern browsers recognize and synthesize speech(i.e, voice data into web apps).
+This API has been introduced by W3C Community in the year 2012.
+It has two main parts,
+     1. **SpeechRecognition (Asynchronous Speech Recognition or Speech-to-Text):** It provides the ability to recognize voice context from an audio input and respond accordingly.
+This is accessed by `SpeechRecognition` interface.
+     The below example shows on how to use this API to get text from speech,
+     ```js
+     window.SpeechRecognition = window.webkitSpeechRecognition || window.SpeechRecognition;  // webkitSpeechRecognition for Chrome and SpeechRecognition for FF
+     const recognition = new window.SpeechRecognition();
+     recognition.onresult = (event) => { // SpeechRecognitionEvent type
+       const speechToText = event.results[0][0].transcript;
+       console.log(speechToText);
+     }
+     recognition.start();
+     ```
+     In this API, browser is going to ask you for permission to use your microphone
+     2. **SpeechSynthesis (Text-to-Speech):** It provides the ability to recognize voice context from an audio input and respond.
+This is accessed by `SpeechSynthesis` interface.
+     For example, the below code is used to get voice/speech from text,
+     ```js
+     if('speechSynthesis' in window){
+         var speech = new SpeechSynthesisUtterance('Hello World!');
+         speech.lang = 'en-US';
+         window.speechSynthesis.speak(speech);
+     }
+     ```
+     The above examples can be tested on chrome(33+) browser's developer console.
+     **Note:**  This API is still a working draft and only available in Chrome and Firefox browsers(ofcourse Chrome only implemented the specification)
      **[⬆ Back to Top](#table-of-contents)**

 383. ### What is minimum timeout throttling?